 Amanda is no stranger to the food and restaurant business, having worked in the industry for about 13 years.
 However, she longed for something more.
 “I didn’t want to bartend, and didn’t want to manage a restaurant.
 I had done that before!” she lamented.
 With Charm City Pedal Mill she has found her true calling, running pub tours in Baltimore.
 “It doesn’t feel like work at all” Amanda said enthusiastically.

 For those interested in trying out this awesome contraption, it is $25 Mondays-Thursdays to rent out a seat.
 “You make that up with specials at the bar,” says Amanda.
-They give you a special wristband that tells the bars you are a Pedal Mill passenger, and that entitles you to drink specials.
-Each bar is different but you typically save 10%-15% and get shot specials.
+As part of being a rider on the Pedal Mill you will get a special wristband that lets bars know you are a Pedal Mill passenger, and that entitles you to specials.
+Each bar is different but you typically save 10%-15% on drinks and get shot specials.
 Tours are generally two miles long, which is great for working off all that beer and food during the night.
 (When else are you gonna do that, huh?)

 You can also rent out the entire Pedal Mill per hour for $155.
 (Prices are a bit higher on the weekend.)
 The price goes down per hour the longer you rent it.
 People rent it out for birthdays, bachelor/bachelorette parties, corporate events, and other special events.
 “The groups coming out are usually celebrating something.” said Amanda.

 The Pedal Mill is equipped with a sound system, so you can bring CDs or an MP3 player and listen to your favorite tunes through the night.

 You can celebrate all you want on the Pedal Mill.
 Lots of people dress up in crazy costumes, “We had a whole crew of pirates last week,” Amanda told me.